About the Majestic American Bison

 The American Bison, also known as the American Buffalo (Bison bison), is the Official Mammal of the United States.
 In addition to the American Bison, officially known as the Plains Bison, that inhabited much of the United States, the Wood bison (Bison bison athabascae), a subspecies of the American Bison, inhabited the boreal forest regions of Alaska, Yukon, western Northwest Territories, northeastern British Columbia, northern Alberta, and northwestern Saskatchewan.

 The American Bison is the largest mammal in North America with weights ranging between 701 to 2,205 pounds (318 to 1,000 kg).
 The heaviest wild bull ever recorded weighed 2,800 pounds (1,270 kg) and, in captivity, the largest bison weighed 3,801 pounds (1,724 kg).
 These weights have never been confirmed and must thus be considered rumors.
-Most femailes will weight around 1,000 pounds and bulls generally 1600-1800, rarelt over 2,000.
+Most femailes will weight around 1,000 pounds and bulls generally 1600-1800, rarely over 2,000.
 They can stand at 6 feet to the hump.
 Despite their massive size, they are incredibly agile able to run at speeds up to 40 mph and jump 6 feet high from a standing position.

 It is estimated that as many as 60 million American bison roamed the grasslands and plains of North America during the 19th century.